Blankscreen-exe/Custom-JS-Web-API/README.md

 - **Browser Limitations**: Your custom Web API will only exist in the context of your application.
 It won’t be available globally across the browser or to other websites.
 - **Performance**: Be mindful of performance and memory usage, especially if your API involves timers, event listeners, or heavy computations.

-### Conclusion
-While you can’t add new global Web APIs to the browser environment like those built into JavaScript, you can absolutely create custom JavaScript APIs for your applications.
-By leveraging classes, modules, and event-driven programming, you can mimic the behavior of native Web APIs and create reusable, modular pieces of functionality tailored to your needs.